edgelesssys/uplosi/README.md

 - Template: yes

 Name of the shared image gallery to upload the image to.
 Example: `"my_gallery"`.
 Will be created if it does not exist.
+The name must be unique within the subscription.

 ### `base.azure.sharingProfile` / `variant.<name>.azure.sharingProfile`